simonbray/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 >    - *"Box type"*: `Rectangular box with all sides equal`
 >    - *"Generate detailed log"*: `yes`
 >
+> > ### {% icon question %} Question
+> >
+> > Why is it necessary to provide an input structure containing no non-protein molecules?
+> >
+> > > ### {% icon solution %} Solution
+> > > Automatic topology construction only succeeds if the components of the structure are recognized.
+For example, providing a structure of a protein in complex with a non-protein ligand or cofactor will result in an error.
+> > {: .solution}
+> {: .question}
+>
 {: .hands_on}

 # Solvation

 The next stage is protein solvation, performed using **solvate** {% icon tool %}.
 Water molecules are added to the structure and topology files to fill the unit cell.
-At this stage ions are also automatically added to neutralize the charge of the system.
+At this stage sodium or chloride ions are also automatically added to neutralize the charge of the system.
 In our case, as lysozyme has a charge of +8, 8 chloride anions are added.

 This tool will:
 - add water molecules to fill the box defined in the setup